 - Use the gamut of content opportunities: Articles and social media posts aren’t the only options on the planet.
 Think about videos, animations, infographics, podcasts, and even speaking at live events (when live events become a thing again).

-8. Supporting your marketing with smart coffee software
+8. Supporting your coffee marketing ideas with smart coffee software

 If any of the above work really well for you, chances are you’re about to grow.
 If it goes really well, you’re going to grow a lot – and that means you need to be ready.